Wang Yaping: Early life

-Career

 In September 1991, she entered junior high school in Yantai, and in 1994 entered Yantai Yizhong High School, graduating in 1997.
-She was admitted to the Changchun Flight College of the People's Liberation Army Air Force and joined the force in August 1997.
+She was admitted to the Changchun Flight College of the People's Liberation Army Air Force.

+Air Force career

+Wang joined the air force in August 1997.
 Wang was from the seventh batch of female military pilots in China, one of 37 members, and graduated from Aviation University and flight school in 2001 with the rank of First Lieutenant.
 As a pilot with the Air Force's transport aircraft crew in Wuhan, she has participated in tasks such as combat readiness exercises, the Wenchuan Earthquake relief effort, and cloud seeding and weather modification for the Beijing 2008 Olympic Games to eliminate clouds and reduce rain.
 After accumulating safe flights for 1600 hours, she was named Air Force Class II pilot.
 In May 2010 she officially became the second female astronaut of China.
 At that time Wang was a captain in the People's Liberation Army Air Force.

+Spaceflight career

 She was a candidate for the space mission Shenzhou 9 in 2012.
 However, Liu Yang was selected over her for the historic mission of the first Chinese female space traveller.
 Wang was a member of the backup crew for SZ-9.

+Shenzhou 10

 Wang became the second Chinese female spacefarer as a member of the Shenzhou 10 spaceship crew, which orbited the Earth in June 2013, and of the Tiangong-1 orbiting space station with which it docked.
 She was known as the “Goddess II”.
 She was the first member of the crew announced, in April, while the remainder of the crew were announced in June.
 Wang Yaping was one of two women in space on the 50th anniversary of Vostok 6, the first spaceflight by a woman, Valentina Tereshkova.
 The other woman in space on 16 June 2013 was Karen Nyberg, an American astronaut aboard the International Space Station.
 While aboard Tiangong-1, Wang conducted scientific experiments and taught a physics lesson to Chinese students by live television broadcast.
 In 2018, she held the rank of Air Force Colonel, and had trained to fly four aircraft models.

 In March 2018, Wang was elected for a five-year-term as a deputy to the National People's Congress.